scloud by Florian Salzmann

 My thoughts

-Defender for Business offers very easy onboarding.
-In addition, the simplified dashboard with the integrated configuration is very attractive for smaller companies.
-Especially if someone does not want to deal too deeply with the topic, the simplified configuration is completely sufficient.
-It is also possible to switch to the configuration via MEM at any time.
-I also really like the fact that I have clearly arranged all the options in a dashboard.
+Defender for Business offers a very simple onboarding.
+On top of that, the simplified dashboard with its integrated configuration is very attractive for smaller companies.
+Especially if someone doesn’t want to dive too deep into the topic, the simplified configuration is completely sufficient.
+On top of that, there’s the option to switch to configuration via MEM at any time.
+What I also really like here is having all options laid out clearly in one dashboard.

-For larger companies (30+) or those with different locations and requirements, I advise against the simplified administration, as the subdivision then becomes difficult very quickly.
-Some other functions that are theoretically included in the license are not (yet?) integrated in the simplified administration.
-This includes, for example, attack surface reduction, application control and guard as well as the compliance settings.
+For larger companies (30+) or ones with different locations and requirements, though, I’d advise against the simplified management, since splitting things up quickly becomes difficult.
+Some additional features that are theoretically included in the license are (still?) not integrated into the simplified management.
+These include, for example, Attack surface reduction, Application Control and Guard, as well as the compliance settings.